Your most important question

 “‘Live as if you were living already for the second time and as if you had acted the first time as wrongly as you are about to act now!’
 It seems to me that there is nothing which would stimulate a man’s sense of responsibleness more than this maxim, which invites him to imagine first that the present is past and, second, that the past may yet be changed and amended.”

-“The last of the human freedoms is to chose one’s attitudes.”
+“The last of the human freedoms is to choose one’s attitudes.”

 “To live is to suffer, to survive is to find meaning in that suffering.”